basilhendroff/truenas-iocage-letsencrypt/FRITZ!BOX.md

 NOTE: The acme.sh server will only issue a certificate to a single FRITZ!Box.
 For more information, refer to [Can acme.sh deploy certs to more than one FRITZ!Box router?](https://community.letsencrypt.org/t/can-acme-sh-deploy-certs-to-more-than-one-fritz-box-router/137854)

-3. Issue a certificate using a command of the form shown below.
+3. Issue a certificate using a command of the form shown.
 For example, if your DNS provider is Cloudflare:
 `acme.sh --deploy --dns dns_cf -d fritzbox.mydomain.com --deploy-hook fritzbox`

 To list the issued certificate `acme.sh --list`.
 Acme.sh will manage the renewal of the certificate.